 Emotet is a trojan that became famous in 2018 after the U.S. Department of Homeland Security defined it as one of the most dangerous and destructive malware.
 The reason for so much attention is that Emotet is widely used in cases of financial information theft, such as bank logins and cryptocurrencies.

 The main vectors for Emotet’s spread are malicious emails in the form of spam and phishing campaigns.
 2 striking examples are the case of the Chilean bank Consorcio, with damages of USD 2 million, and the case of the city of Allentown, Pennsylvania, with losses of USD 1 million.

 One of the worst ransomware attacks in history goes by the name of WannaCry, introduced via phishing emails in 2017.
 The threat exploits a vulnerability in Windows.

 It’s estimated that more than 200,000 people have been reached worldwide by WannaCry, including hospitals, universities and large companies, such as FedEx, Telefonica, Nissan and Renault.
 The losses caused by WannaCry exceed USD 4 billion.

 By the way, have you seen our article about the 7 real and famous cases of ransomware attacks?

 5. Petya, ransomware, 2016

-Unlike most ransomware, Petya acts by blocking the machine's entire operating system.
-I mean, Windows system.
+Unlike most ransomware, Petya acts by blocking the machine’s entire operating system.
+We mean, Windows system.
 To release it, the victim has to pay a ransom.